 - Add New Article

 - Media Manager

-If you click on “Add New Article” for example, you will be taken to the page where you can add your content, choose your publishing options and click “Save.”
-There are more features on this page, such as publishing, image and links, so be sure to experiment with each one.
+If you click on “Add New Article”, for example, you will be taken to the page where you can add your content, choose your publishing options, and click “Save”.
+There are more features on this page, such as publishing an image and links, so be sure to experiment with each one.

-If you know you’ll be hosting a lot of articles on your site and don’t need many features, Joomla can certainly be the CMS of choice.
+Note: For businesses which are set for hosting a lot of articles, and don’t want many features, Joomla can certainly be the CMS of choice.
 It gives you the power to create a website quickly, and with a bit of training, offers the shortest development cycle in the CMS arena.

 Creating a Drupal website

 If you’re looking for a content management system that’s more robust than WordPress but still gives you a lot of free options for theme and modules, consider working with Drupal.
 Like WordPress, it’s a free content management system that lets you build a website quickly.
 But Drupal is more robust and allows greater flexibility than WordPress.

 Drupal is more challenging to use than WordPress or Joomla, but with many free plugins and themes, it’s an excellent choice for a larger or more robust website that’s going to require greater functionality than a simple one-page site.